pasinduweerasekara/web_utilities/type_animation/typing_animation/README.md

 * ### typing animation
   * Create a object with TypingObject class with desired properties
   * call typeAndDelete() method through created object
-  * Verify that All the phrases doesn't start with a whitespace
+  * Verify that All the phrases doesn't start with a whitespace (Code will be updated to handle this)
   * ### example

       ~~~js